Joyersch/dotfiles/README.md

 NOTE:
 This is the "General" Branch which will probl.
 Not recieve many Updates.
-Check the other branches for an updated versiom.
+Check the other branches for an updated version.
 # ToDo:
 - alacritty
   - c+p keybind